matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 ## Proposal

-Add a new POST endpoint to the Client-Server API that issues a single-use, time-limited `m.login.token` token:
+Add a new optional POST endpoint to the Client-Server API that issues a single-use, time-limited `m.login.token` token:

 `POST /_matrix/client/v1/login/get_token`